Cybersecurity-LINKS/tpm2-jwk-storage/README.md

 ## Usage
 Example are available in the [example package](./examples/).

 The `TpmVault` struct is provided.
-It exposes necessary method to support the life cycle of a self sovereign identity.
-It also implements the `JwkStorage` interface from IOTA Identity Framework so that it can be used as a key storage for the IOTA library.
+It exposes necessary methods to support the operations involved in the SSI model.
+It also implements the `JwkStorage` trait from IOTA Identity Framework so that it can be used as a key storage for the IOTA Identity library.

 ```rust
 // Copyright 2025 Fondazione LINKS